-Peter Walker is coming to triyoga Camden from 12th – 13th November 2018 to run his two-day teacher training in developmental baby massage.
+Peter Walker is returning to triyoga Camden, 15th – 16th June 2019, to run his two-day teacher training in developmental baby massage.
 Join him to learn unique techniques to relieve pre-birth and birth trauma and support babies showing signs of development delay in their first 1,001 days.

 This course is for anyone who wishes to work with mothers and babies from conception to two years of age.
 It is especially relevant for health professionals or carers such as neo natal nurses, maternity nurses and doulas as well as pre- and post-natal yoga teachers, baby massage teachers and anyone else working with mother and babies.
 If you are a parent or simply have an interest in developmental baby massage, you are also very welcome to join.